You’ll ask yourself, ‘why don’t we come here more often?’ when you head out to these Dunedin ‘hero’ sites.

 Recognised as among the best in the world, Dunedin’s Larnach Castle Gardens and Dunedin Botanic Garden are worth repeated visits to fully experience their diverse beauties.
 Glenfalloch Woodland Garden, Lan Yuan Chinese Garden and Orokonui Ecosanctuary are also top-class experiences.
 In each naturally beautiful spot, visionary gardeners shaped the site with native and exotic plantings, time, love and hard work until they became park-lands to share.

-Blow out those lockdown cobwebs and tour the around thirty beaches within 30 minutes' drive of Dunedin.
+Blow out the last of those lockdown cobwebs and tour some of the around thirty beaches within 30 minutes' drive of Dunedin.
 Whether you like them sandy, rocky, ocean-facing or sheltered, there’s a bay, or three, or four for you to visit, and revisit, building layers of memory.